crossbario/crossbar/docs/Basic-Concepts.rst

 ------------

-We recommend getting started using Docker (see :doc:`Getting Started <../Getting-Started>`  ), but Crossbar.io runs across a wide range of devices, some of which we provide  :doc:`installation instructions <../installation/Installation>` for.
+We recommend getting started using Docker (see :doc:`Getting Started <../Getting-Started>`  ), but Crossbar.io runs across a wide range of devices, some of which we provide  :doc:`installation instructions <Installation>` for.